 The Garmin Venu smartwatches are now shipping starting at $319.

 Michael Kors' 2019 Access smartwatch range include three smartwatches, the Bradshaw 2, Lexington 2 and the MKGO.
 The first two use a 1.28" AMOLED display while the MKGO uses a slightly smaller one (1.19").
 All of these smartwatches are based on Google's WearOS platform and feature a Snapdragon 3100 chipset, NFC, GPS and a heart-rate sensor.

-All three watches will ship by the end of October 2019 starting at $295 for the MKGO and $350 for the other watches.
+All three watches are now shipping, starting at $295 for the MKGO and $350 for the other watches.